dilanSachi/ballerina-distribution/examples/grpc-client-headers/grpc_simple_with_headers.md

 # gRPC client - Send/Receive headers

-The gRPC module provides support for sending/receiving headers as a part of inbound/output messages. gRPC/Protobuf tool generates Context record for each protobuf message type which contains the protobuf message and header map.
-The header map supports string, string[] types.
-The string[] type returns all the values for a given header key. gRPC also provides set of Utility apis to manipulate header values.
+This examples shows how to send and receive headers with a gRPC client.
+Support for sending/receiving headers is provided as a part of inbound/outbound messages. gRPC/Protobuf tool generates Context record for each protobuf message type which contains the protobuf message and header map.
+The header map supports `string`, `string[]` types.
+You can create a Context record value with the required headers and send it using the context method of the client (`helloContext()`).
+To receive the headers, provide the Context type of the required record as the target type of the response. gRPC also provides `grpc:getHeader()` and `grpc:getHeaders()` APIs to manipulate header values.

    ::: code grpc_simple_with_headers_service_client.bal :::